-The Approved Academic Accommodations (AAA) form is a confidential document produced by your Career Education Advisor as a method of communicating your accommodation needs to your instructor.
+The Approved Academic Accommodations (AAA) form is a confidential document produced by your Disability Services Advisor as a method of communicating your accommodation needs to your instructor.
 The AAA form:

 is created each term to address your specific eligibility and accommodation needs.

 does not disclose the nature of your disability.

 includes Disability Services Advisor information in case the instructor has questions or concerns.

 Meet with a Disability Services Advisor each term to request your AAA form.

 Obtain your AAAs as soon as possible after you have registered for your class.
 Accommodations do not begin until after you have shown your instructor the AAA letter and discussed your needs for the class.
 Accommodations are not retroactive.

 How To Present The AAA To Your Instructor

 Contact your instructor to privately discuss your accommodations.
 You may wish to email your instructor prior to the start of the term to request a meeting.

 Introduce yourself and present the AAA form.
 Here's an easy introduction you might try: "Hi, I'm ___ in your ___ class.
 I'm working with Disability Services and my counselor has prepared this letter to indicate the accommodations I will need in your course."